-- 4.3.3.4 Falling plates, not less than 10 centimeters square or in diameter, may be used (see Appendix C3). - 4.3.3.5 Falling plates do not recognize power and are not subject to calibration or calibration challenges. - 4.3.3.6 Falling plates must not be used exclusively in a course of fire.
-At least one authorized scoring paper target or scoring popper (in addition to any paper or rigid no-shoots), must be included in each course of fire. - 4.3.4 No-Shoots - 4.3.4.1 Rigid no-shoot poppers and plates must be designed to fall, overturn or self-indicate when hit. - 4.3.4.2 Rigid no-shoots in the general size and shape of authorized paper targets may be used.
+- 4.3.3.1 Metal plates of various sizes may be used (see Appendix C3). - 4.3.3.2 Metal plates do not recognize power and are not subject to calibration or calibration challenges. - 4.3.3.3 Metal plates must not be used exclusively in a course of fire.
+At least one authorized scoring paper target or scoring popper (in addition to any paper or metal no-shoots), must be included in each course of fire.

+4.3.4 No-Shoots

+- 4.3.4.1 Metal no-shoot poppers and plates may be designed to fall or overturn when hit, or may be designed to remain upright.
+In either case, they must, if hit, be repainted during the scoring process, failing which subsequent competitors must not be penalized for hits visible on their surface. - 4.3.4.2 Metal no-shoots in the general size and shape of authorized paper targets may be used.